 All shipping and handling expenses are charged to cost of sales.
 Amounts billed to customers related to shipping and handling costs are included as a component of sales.

 Research and Development

 Research and development costs attributable to development are expensed as incurred.
+Included in research and development costs is amortization expense related to the capitalized cost of EECP® systems under loan for clinical trials.

 Share-Based Compensation